Aggressive Driving Traffic Offense in Gwinnett County, Georgia

-Aggressive driving is a criminal offense in Georgia.
+Aggressive driving is a criminal traffic offense in Georgia.

 This means that one brief moment when you lose your temper on the roads can lead to a lifelong criminal record.